 The delegation of any function will be subject to regular review by the Joint Committee to ensure that the distribution of functions is accurately and appropriately described and continues to remain appropriate to respond to the requirements of the Joint Committee.

-The LHBs acknowledge the Chief Ambulance Services Commissioner (CASC) and Emergency Ambulance Services Team of the Joint Committee.
+The LHBs acknowledge the Chief Ambulance Services Commissioner (CASC) and Emergency Ambulance Services Committee Team of the Joint Committee.

-Any Chief Executive or other member of the Joint Committee who wishes to attend an EAS Team meeting will agree their attendance with the CASC in advance.
+Any Chief Executive or other member of the Joint Committee who wishes to attend an EASC Team meeting will agree their attendance with the CASC in advance.

-The EAS Team are employed by the Host LHB but in exercising the performance of their functions they are individually accountable to the Joint Committee.
-Refer to Standing Orders 1.2.3 and 2.02.
+The EASC Team are employed by the Host LHB but in exercising the performance of their functions they are individually accountable to the Joint Committee.
+Refer to Standing Orders 1.2.6 and 2.02.

 10. ROLE OF COMMITTEE SECRETARY

-10.1 The LHBs acknowledge that the role of the Committee Secretary, supported by the Head of Corporate Services, is crucial to the ongoing development and maintenance of a strong governance framework within the Joint Committee, and is a key source of advice and support to the Chair and Joint Committee members.
+10.1 The LHBs acknowledge that the role of the Committee Secretary, is crucial to the ongoing development and maintenance of a strong governance framework within the Joint Committee, and is a key source of advice and support to the Chair and Joint Committee members.
 Independent of the Joint Committee, the Committee Secretary will be required to act as the guardian of good governance within the Joint Committee by: Refer to Standing Orders: The Role of the Committee Secretary 9.9.1

-10.1.1